 Figure 3-16 through Figure 3-19 shows the expected extents of inundation based on the peak flood elevations from the final BCWMC Phase 2 XPSWMM model for the Atlas 14 100-year event, as applied to the 2011 MnDNR LiDAR elevation data.
 The inundation mapping was developed using a level pool mapping methodology, based on the modeled peak flood elevation for each subwatershed and the MnDNR LiDAR elevation data.
 This method is more accurate for lakes, wetlands, and ponds, whereas the inundation extents shown along Plymouth Creek, North Branch Bassett Creek, and Bassett Creek Main Stem are approximate.
-To more accurately determine the flood inundation along the creeks, the elevations summarized in Table 3-7 should be used.
-Table 3-7 summarizes the 100-year flood elevations and peak discharge rates as summarized in the current BCWMC Watershed Management Plan and the corresponding Atlas 14 100-year flood elevations and peak discharge rates along the BCWMC Phase 2 XPSWMM model.
+To more accurately determine the flood inundation along the creeks, the elevations summarized in the table in Appendix A should be used.
+This table summarizes the BCWMC historic 100-year flood elevations and peak discharge rates and the corresponding Atlas 14 100-year flood elevations and peak discharge rates estimated by the BCWMC Phase 2 XPSWMM model.
 Additionally, the inundation mapping is color-coded, in blue to reflect the inundation areas located along the BCWMC trunk system (see Figure 2-15 in the 2015-2025 BCWMC Watershed Management Plan) versus inundation areas identified in yellow in the upstream contributing watershed (within the member Cities' jurisdiction).

 In general, it would be expected that evaluating the Atlas 14 design storm event across the Bassett Creek watershed would result in increases of the peak flood elevations and discharge rates throughout the watershed due to the larger magnitude of the design storm precipitation depth.
 However, the Phase 2 XPSWMM model also incorporated significantly more detail, including the refined subwatersheds, the storage available in all of the ponds and wetlands throughout the watershed, and the incorporation of storm sewer systems connecting the ponds and wetlands, compared to the previous modeling efforts for the watershed.
-As a result, the estimated peak flood elevations and discharge rates for the Atlas 14 design storm event are higher than the values included in the BCWMC Watershed Management Plan in some locations, while in other locations in the watershed, a slight decrease in the peak flood elevations are observed.
+As a result, the estimated peak flood elevations and discharge rates for the Atlas 14 design storm event are higher that the historic flood profiles in some locations, while in other locations in the watershed, slight decreases in the peak flood elevations are observed.

-The following are some general observations regarding the changes in the 100-year flood elevations and flows from the BCWMC Watershed Management Plan to the Phase 2 XPSWMM modeling (organized by location in the watershed):
+The following are some general observations regarding the changes in the 100-year historic BCWMC flood profiles to the Phase 2 XPSWMM modeling (organized by location in the watershed):